Aryan Valley: Brokpas

 Uninfluenced by Islam to any significant extent, the Brokpas of Dah-Hanu maintained a unique culture unlike most of neighboring Shins.

+On April 27, 2026, all the villages of the Aryan Valley were merged together into the newly created Sham District by the Government of India, after being carved out of the Leh and Kargil districts.

+However people of Aryan valley of Ladakh are demanding either to grant them a subdivision or a district because to protect their culture which is different as compared to other part of the Ladakh.

 Aryan association and neologism

 In 1880, G. W. Leitner, a British orientalist, called the Brokpas "remnants of an ancient and pure Aryan race" — this trope would be reinforced by other colonial administrators, effectively exoticising them.
 The claims hold no merit and they run contrary to genetic analyses of the Brokpas.
 Mona Bhan, a Professor of South Asian Studies and Anthropology at Syracuse University, notes that such ahistorical racialising of linguistic and cultural traits has persisted even in modern ethnography on the Brokpas.

 In 1980, H. P. S. Ahluwalia reported having met three German Neo-nazi female tourists who attended a Brokpa festival and hoped to be impregnated by the "pure Aryans"; such mythical tourists would be a staple of media coverage on the region.
 Over time, the Brokpas imbibed the Aryan characterization to the extent of tracing descent from Alexander's army.
 During the 2003 elections to the Kargil Hill Council, they claimed representation to the minority seats based on their Aryan identity, among other factors.
 However, this self-fashioning differed from the usual connotations of "Aryan" in the West.
 For the Brokpas, their Aryan identity laid in a millennia-old-struggle to maintain a unique identity in the face of persecution by various rulers, as told through folk-lores, and was a tool to improve their abject socioeconomic marginalization.

 Beginning in 2010, as the Government wished to attract tourism to the region, local travel agents began to market the "Aryan-ness" of the inhabitants; the state government reinforced the trend by projecting the Brokpa people as "pure specimens of the Aryan race".
 Some Brogpas even changed their surnames to "Aryan".
 The name "Aryan Valley" was created within this discourse.
 In 2019, locals demanded that the "Aryan valley" be declared as a heritage village to boost tourism.
 The discourse on the Aryan traits of the Brokpas has been increasingly appropriated by right-wing Hindutva groups to leverage their supposed indigeneity against the Muslim other and to "validate their hold on India's disputed territory".